Last Updated on July 31, 2019

 Cutting the squash can be a challenge if you have to do it on your own.
 Luckily my hubby loves to cut pumpkins and squashes, so I'm happy to give him this job like changing my car's summer and winter tires;) Did I mention, that I'm really grateful for my skilled and helpful husband:)

-But wait, I don’t want to leave you hanging, if you are forced to cut this bell-shaped vegetable on your own.
-Merissa from Little House Living shares an easy way how to cut butternut squash.
+But wait, I don't want to leave you hanging, if you are forced to cut this bell-shaped vegetable on your own.
+Merissa from Little House Living shares an easy way how to cut butternut.
 Click here!

 Tip 3: How to measure butternut squash

-A medium butternut squash weighing 2 lbs./32 oz./900 grams yields about 1 lbs/16 oz./450 gr. of diced squash after you’ve removed the peel and seeds.
+A medium vegetable weighing 2 lbs./32 oz./900 grams yields about 1 lbs/16 oz./450 gr. of diced squash after you've removed the peel and seeds.
 Here are some more conversions for you:

 These are my own experiences, yours may vary.
-Rule of the thumb: The larger the squash the better the proportion of flesh to seeds
+Rule of the thumb: The larger the vegetable the better the proportion of flesh to seeds.